Jitesh-Kumawat/zero-sync-debugger/README.md

 - Sends the bug report and memory context to Gemini.
 - Generates a root cause, fix plan, and suggested patch.
 - Saves the new bug/fix lesson back into Parcle.
-- Shows the full trace in a simple dashboard.
+- Shows the full trace in the dashboard.

 ## Why This Matters